 Top 10 Super Smash Bros.
 Ultimate Characters

-Only 7 days until the wonderful successor of the beloved Smash Bros. series is released to the public.
+Only 7 days until the wonderful successor of the beloved Smash Bros. series is released to the public and you can bet that any store selling video games will add this to their lineup.
 With a strong lineage, Super Smash Bros.
 Ultimate is a true celebration of the series and the history it has had.

 “Everyone is Here”, all of our favorite franchises melee it out, in an all-out brawl, in the most ultimate way.
 There are many newcomers to the series such as characters representing the Castlevania game series along with the Inklings from Splatoon that make an appearance.
 Additionally, all previous contenders in this series return to claim their rightful place as the best.
 This list is focusing on the characters that have received the most interesting changes to their play style from the previous installment of Super Smash Bros. for Wii U and 3DS, or newcomers that possess a never-before-seen play style that many are thinking of picking as their main.
 Let us start the top 10 characters in Super Smash Bros.
 Ultimate that we are most looking forward to!